balajiv113/lsp4j-sprintboot-ws/README.md

 # lsp4j-sprintboot-ws
-This repository contains example for using language server over springboot websocket handler
+This repository contains example for using language server over springboot websocket